fox-archives/dotfox/README.md

   OK:
     All symlinks and files exists properly

-  OK_S:
+  OK/:
     All symlinks and files exist properly.
 And, the symlink destination has an extraneous succeeding slash ("even when the destination is a directory this is not needed").
 So on reconcile this will normalize to be suffix-slash-less.

-  E:
+  ERR:
-    Inherent conflict.
-For example, ~/.profile1 and ~/.dots/.profile1 both exist (and are FILEs (not symlinks)).
-You yourself may need to delete one of the files for this tool to autofix.
+    A conflict exists.
+You yourself may need to delete one of the files if dotty is not able to autofix.
 When autofixing, the tool will ensure the non-deleted file is at ~/.dots/.profile1, and a symlink to it exists in ~/.profile1

-  M:
-    A file is missing.
-For example, ~/.profile2 is a SYMLINK to ~/.dots/.profile2 - but ~/.dots/.profile2 does not exist (NULL)

-  Y:
-    The situation can automatically be fixed on reconciliation.
-For example, if ~/.profile3 is supposed to be a SYMLINK to ~/.dots/.profile3 (FILE), but has a destination that is actually to /dev/null, dotty will set the symlink properly

-homeDirStatus/dotDirStatus:
+homeDirStatus:
   SYM
-    A symlink (that points to a file, directory, or nothing)
+    Symlink exists

   FILE
-    A file
+    File exists

   DIR
-    A directory
+    Directory exists

   NULL
-    Nothing (absense of a symlink, file, or directory)

-  SSS
-    A symlink (that points to another symlink)
-    This only shows up as `M_SSS_NULL`, in which the second symlink is not pointing to a non-existant location. (dotDirStatus will never show up as SSS)
+    Nothing exists

+  USYM
+    Symlink exists, but it's not managed by 'dotty'.
+Occurs when a traced symlink's destination is not within dotDir (ex. ~/.profile -> ~/.config/profile/profile.sh).
+All lines with USYM are OK because they are symlinks this tool does not manage

+dotDirStatus:
+  SYM
+    Symlink exists

+  FILE
+    File exists

+  DIR
+    Directory exists

+  NULL
+    Nothing exists

 EXAMPLES
-  [E_FILE_FILE]  /home/user/.profile
-  [M_SYM_NULL]   /home/user/.profile2
-  [Y_SYM_FILE]   /home/user/.profile3
+  ERR_NULL_FILE
+  OK_USYM_DIR

 ```